History

 The upper portion of the New York & Harlem Railroad became a secondary line (the Harlem Division) in the vast Vanderbilt New York Central Railroad empire.
 Nonetheless, it remained important to the transportation needs and commercial activity of eastern New York State and western New England for over 100 years.

-By the 1960s, new highways, turnpikes, interstates, a changing economy and new lifestyles caused a decline in traffic and revenues on the Harlem Division.
+By the 1960s, new highways, turnpikes, interstates, a changing economy and new lifestyles caused a decline in traffic and revenue on the Harlem Division.
 This led to service cutbacks and deferred maintenance which then caused further loss of business, both freight and passenger.

 Note: Many thanks to local railroad historians Heyward Cohen, Jack Shufelt, and Lou Grogan (The Coming of the New York and Harlem Railroad, Pawling, NY: Louis V. Grogan, 1989) for much of the railroad history that is found throughout this website.